 (2) Values of radionuclides not listed.

 (A) For individual radionuclides whose identities are known, but are not listed in Table 257-3 of paragraph (6) of this subsection, the A1 and A2 values contained in Table 257-5 of paragraph (8) of this subsection may be used.
-Otherwise, the licensee shall obtain prior agency or NRC approval of the A1 and A2 values for radionuclides not listed in Table 257-3 of paragraph (6) of this subsection, before shipping the material.
+Otherwise, the licensee shall obtain prior department or NRC approval of the A1 and A2 values for radionuclides not listed in Table 257-3 of paragraph (6) of this subsection, before shipping the material.

 (B) For individual radionuclides whose identities are known, but that are not listed in Table 257-4 of paragraph (7) of this subsection, the exempt material activity concentration and exempt consignment activity values contained in Table 257-5 of paragraph (8) of this subsection may be used.
-Otherwise, the licensee shall obtain prior agency or NRC approval of the exempt material activity concentration and exempt consignment activity values, for radionuclides not listed in Table 257-4 of paragraph (7) of this subsection, before shipping the material.
+Otherwise, the licensee shall obtain prior department or NRC approval of the exempt material activity concentration and exempt consignment activity values, for radionuclides not listed in Table 257-4 of paragraph (7) of this subsection, before shipping the material.

-(C) The licensee shall submit requests for prior approval, described in subparagraphs (A) and (B) of this paragraph to the agency or the NRC.
+(C) The licensee shall submit requests for prior approval, described in subparagraphs (A) and (B) of this paragraph to the department or the NRC.

 (3) Calculations of A1 and A2 for a radionuclide not in Table 257-3 of paragraph (6) of this subsection.
 In the calculations of A1 and A2 for a radionuclide not in Table 257-3 of paragraph (6) of this subsection, a single radioactive decay chain, in which radionuclides are present in their naturally occurring proportions, and in which no daughter radionuclide has a half-life either longer than 10 days, or longer than that of the parent radionuclide, shall be considered as a single radionuclide, and the activity to be taken into account and the A1 and A2 value to be applied shall be those corresponding to the parent radionuclide of that chain.
 In the case of radioactive decay chains in which any daughter radionuclide has a half-life either longer than 10 days, or greater than that of the parent radionuclide, the parent and those daughter radionuclides shall be considered as mixtures of different radionuclides.